Research Associate, TELL Lab

 My current research goal is to increase a student's learning when engaging with a tutorial dialogue system.
 My approach is to link computational models of dialogue to theories of macro and micro-adaptivity, mastery learning and student modeling.
 More generally, I'm interested in adapting content and textual presentations according to user needs.

-Jordan, P., Litman, D., Lipschultz, M., & Drummond, J. (2009).
-Evidence of misunderstandings in tutorial dialogue and their impact on learning.
-Proceedings of the 14th International Conference on Artificial Intelligence in Education.
-UK.
+Jordan, P., Albacete, P., & Katz, S. (2017).
+Adapting step granularity in tutorial dialogue based on pretest scores.
+Proceedings of the 18th International Conference on Artificial Intelligence in Education (AIED 2017).

 Chounta, I-A., McLaren, B., Albacete, P., Jordan, P., & Katz, S. (2016).
 Analysis of human-to-human tutorial dialogues: Insights for teaching analytics.
 The 4thInternational Workshop on Teaching Analytics at Ec-Tel 16.

 Jordan, P., Albacete, P., & Katz, S. (2016).
 Exploring continent step decomposition ina tutorial dialogue system.
 Proceedings of the 24th Conference on User Modeling, Adaptation, and Personalization (UMAP)—Late breaking papers.

 Katz, S., Jordan, P., & Albacete, P. (2016).
 Exploring how to adaptively apply tutorial dialogue tactics.
 Proceedings of the 16th International Conference on Advanced Learning Technologies—ICALT2016.